 - Ensure your car’s gas tank is full.
 This is not only useful in case of an emergency, but also to keep the fuel line from freezing.

 - Notify someone that you are on your way.
 Tell them the route that you are taking and your estimated time of arrival.

 Unfortunately, we as Canadians cannot simply hibernate for six months and avoid the winter weather altogether!
 However, the number one way to decrease the winter-weather driving related statistics is to drive slow or avoid driving in bad conditions.

 If you’ve fallen victim to the winter weather and have been in a collision, contact us today.
-At Waterdown Collision we provide a variety of guaranteed collision services, towing services, and car rental services.
+At Waterdown Collision we provide a variety of guaranteed collision services and car rental services.